oracle/terraform-provider-oci/website/docs/d/dns_resolver.html.markdown

 	 **Example:** `{"Department": "Finance"}`
 * `id` - The OCID of the resolver.
 * `is_protected` - A Boolean flag indicating whether or not parts of the resource are unable to be explicitly managed.
 * `rules` - Rules for the resolver.
-Rules are evaluated in order.
+Rules are evaluated in order, and only the first matching rule will have its action applied.
 	* `action` - The action determines the behavior of the rule.
 If a query matches a supplied condition, the action will apply.
 If there are no conditions on the rule, all queries are subject to the specified action.
 		* `FORWARD` - Matching requests will be forwarded from the source interface to the destination address.
 	* `client_address_conditions` - A list of CIDR blocks.
-The query must come from a client within one of the blocks in order for the rule action to apply.
+In order for the rule action to apply, the query must come from a client within one of the CIDR blocks.
 	* `destination_addresses` - IP addresses to which queries should be forwarded.
 Currently limited to a single address.
 	* `qname_cover_conditions` - A list of domain names.
-The query must be covered by one of the domains in order for the rule action to apply.
+In order for the rule action to apply, the query must either match or be a subdomain of one of the listed domains.
 	* `source_endpoint_name` - Case-insensitive name of an endpoint, that is a sub-resource of the resolver, to use as the forwarding interface.
 The endpoint must have isForwarding set to true.
 * `self` - The canonical absolute URL of the resource.
 * `state` - The current state of the resource.